 Foreign currency transaction gains and losses are recorded in "General and administrative expenses" in the Consolidated Statements of Income.
-We recognized net foreign currency transaction gains of approximately \$0.3 million in fiscal 2014, and net foreign currency transaction losses of approximately \$0.3 million in fiscal 2013 and \$0.2 million in fiscal 2012.
+We recognized net foreign currency transaction gains of \$0.1 million and \$0.3 million in fiscal 2015 and fiscal 2014, respectively, and net foreign currency transaction losses of \$0.3 million in fiscal 2013.
 The net foreign currency transaction gains and losses recorded in "General and administrative expenses" include settlement gains and losses on forward contracts disclosed below.

 To date, we have selectively hedged our exposure to foreign currency transaction gains and losses on the balance sheet through the use of forward contracts, which were not designated as hedging instruments.
 The duration of forward contracts utilized for hedging our balance sheet exposure is generally one to three months.
-As of March 31, 2014 and March 31, 2013, we did not have any forward contracts outstanding.
-We recorded net realized losses in general and administrative expenses of \$0.1 million in fiscal 2014 and \$0.2 million in fiscal 2013.
+As of March 31, 2015 and March 31, 2014, we did not have any forward contracts outstanding.
+We recorded net realized gains in general and administrative expenses of less than \$0.1 million in fiscal 2015 and net realized losses of \$0.1 million in fiscal 2014 and \$0.2 million in fiscal 2013.
 In the future, we may enter into additional foreign currency based hedging contracts to reduce our exposure to significant fluctuations in currency exchange rates on the balance sheet.